Dung24-6/Dung24-6/README.md

 _**Good people are good because they've come to wisdom through failure.
 We get very little wisdom from success, you know.**_

 William Saroyan

+_**I have an everyday religion that works for me.
+Love yourself first, and everything else falls into line.**_

+Lucille Ball